nekoma0/qmk_firmware/keyboards/keychron/q3/ansi_encoder/keymaps/nekomao/README.md

   - `XTD_FN` assigned keys LED is `CYAN`.
 - GUI/Option Lock toggle key combination is `FN+LGUI` in windows or `FN+LOPT` in mac.
 - GUI LED indicator would glow `GOLD` color when lock is enabled.
+- Mouse control function.(sorry, i need time to work on readme to show the mouse controls)

 ### 30-December-2022 v1.0.0
 - Initial release